The Kothari Commission 1964-66: Revolutionising Education in India

 • School Curriculum.

-The Kothari Commission established a number of goals to guide its reform efforts.
+The Kothari Commission established several goals to guide its reform efforts.
 These goals comprised the following:

 1. Expansion and development of educational opportunities at all levels.